What Do Bass Eat? 7 Surprising Baits that Work Every Time

 Crawfish are a favorite food for bass.
 These crustaceans are found in freshwater bodies and provide a high-protein meal for bass.

 Bass are known to eat frogs, especially during the warmer months.
-They prey on both adult frogs and tadpoles, as they are readily available in aquatic environments.
+They prey on adult frogs and tadpoles, as they are readily available in aquatic environments.

 When it comes to the timing of their feeding, bass are most active during certain periods of the day and under specific conditions: